Driv-en/driv-en/about.md

 - Configurable without complexity

 ## Founder Story
 Driv‑en was created by Jackie Blood, a founder and operational architect with deep experience in safety, compliance, and field execution.
-After years of building systems for contractors and industrial clients, Jackie saw the need for a platform that was both powerful and practical.
+After years of developing policies and procedures for contractors and industrial clients, Jackie saw the need for a platform that was both powerful and practical.

 Driv‑en reflects that philosophy:

 **simple where it should be, structured where it must be, and reliable everywhere it matters.**

 ## Who We Serve